drarwood/bgex/README.md

 ```

 ### .pscores
 The `.pscores` file contains the derived polygenic scores based on alleles and weights provided in the variant file (see above).
-Polygenic scores are calculated by summing the number of trait raising alleles multiplied by the respecitive abs(weight).
+Polygenic scores are calculated by summing the number of trait raising alleles multiplied by the respective abs(weight).
 The format of the `.pscores` file is:
 ```
 fid:iid          pscore